Kieran-Armstrong/QAproject2/README.md

 Unit testing was utilised for this project using pytest.

+## Issues during development

+I encountered numerous set backs due to an issue with GCP.
+I have experienced issues with my billing account throughout the duration of the project.
+I am in contact with GCP support to hopefully have this resolved and resume the functionailty of the application

 ## Future Developments
 - In order to make for easier development, I should have made use of multiple branches on GitHub.
 - would like to develop the application further and implement a wider range of uses for the end user